 Sami's Take On The Big 5

-I think most people when they hear the word “depression,” confuse it for a heavy, continually sad, and shameful label.
+When most people hear the word “depression,” confuse it for a heavy, continually sad, and shameful label.
 If an individual is receiving help, it is usually treatment by a doctor with antidepressant medications.

 What everyone needs to know is that depression is actually a symptom of an underlying imbalance.
 Many times, antidepressants do more harm than good.
 Think of the last drug commercial you heard.
 Often times, the disclaimers are lengthy and discuss how taking the medication could actually make symptoms worse.
 The black box suicide warning required on these medications is a good example.

 Depression can have many causes, such as trauma or a tough season or tragedy.
-I’ve been there.
 However, not often addressed in the care of a depressed patient are nutrient deficiencies and overloads, such as too much copper or too little zinc.
-Even a fancy word called “methylation” can cause significant imbalances, and last but not least, I’ve seen little “shamers” called pyrroles that play an integral role as well.
+Even a fancy word called “methylation” can cause significant imbalances.
+Last but not least, little “shamers” called pyrroles that play an integral role as well.
 By the way, I’ve written five books on these little-known underlying causes located here.

 These imbalances and overloads, which nutrient therapy can fix, deplete your brain by lowering all the good stuff, and altering your neurotransmitters and hormones natural abilities.

-I know you are aware we all experience anxiety from time to time.
-I do!
+We all experience anxiety from time to time.
 This is normal!
 All humans will find themselves in situations that remind us that we do not have superpowers.
 I do wish I was Wonder Woman though!

 However, anxiety can be so extreme and consistent that for many, it falls in the category of “disorder.”
 When this high anxiety state becomes the new “normal” for an individual, we know there is a significant problem.